Tearfund: History

-In 1994, Tearfund set up the Disaster Response Unit, later re-named the Disaster Management Team.
+In 1994, Tearfund set up the Disaster Response Unit, later renamed the Disaster Management Team.
 The first disaster responded to was the aftermath of the Rwandan genocide.

 Under Executive Director, Doug Balfour, Tearfund became a member of the Disasters Emergency Committee (DEC), an umbrella group, comprising 13 charities, including Oxfam and Christian Aid.
 It has continued to work in cooperation with these charities in emergency disaster work.
 It also became part of the joint initiative to combat HIV/AIDS, headed up initially by President Dr Elaine Storkey.